brianjriddle/tv4-continous-delivery-valtech-2012-02/quiz/quiz.md

 !SLIDE center
 spolsky test (2000)

-Can you make a build in one step
+.notes can you make a build in one step? kent becks xp little earlier.